MacLeod-D/ESp32-Fast-external-IRQs/README.md

 # ESP32-Fast-external-IRQs
-## How to receive more than 3 Million Interrupts per Second
+## How to receive more than 3.000.000 Interrupts per Second

 I like the ESP8266.
 With 160 MHz it is fast!
 And you can do nearly all your Arduino stuff - but (at least) 10 times faster.